KQM-git/TCL/docs/evidence/characters/geo/zhongli.md

 _Scenario 2:_

-Further Evidence: Lets take another example, Zhongli this time has 9570 Base Shield Absorption.
+Further Evidence: Let's take another example, Zhongli this time has 9570 Base Shield Absorption.
 A single swing from a level 85 Ruin Guard will hit for 3388 Damage.

 * If the +5% Shield Bonus is applied after damage calculation, then Jade Shield should full absorb two swings, breaking at the third and sustaining 137 damage: [Calculations](https://tcl-backup.s3.filebase.com/evidence/characters/geo/zhongli.md/discord/attachments_837172595202719794_837178529971044372_unknown.png)
 * If the +5% Shield Bonus is applied during damage calculation, then Jade Shield should fully absorb 3 hits with 364 Shield Strength remaining: [Calculations](https://tcl-backup.s3.filebase.com/evidence/characters/geo/zhongli.md/discord/attachments_837172595202719794_837178650636845076_unknown.png)